tboutron/TargetVector/README.md

 # Target Vector
 An Unreal Engine 5 Template utilizing EOS (Epic Online Services), Dedicated Server, Steam, Modular Gameplay, Common UI, Advanced Locomotion System Refactored XT, Lyra Modeling Tools and more.

-This template also employs Test-Driven Development (TDD) and Continuous Integration (CI).
+This template also employs Test-Driven Development (TDD) and Continuous Integration (CI) and assumes working knowledge of C++, Jenkins and Unit Testing.

 _This is currently a work in progress, and not production-ready_